blast-project/CoreBundle/Resources/doc/README-Usages.md

                                 _options:
                                     template: LibrinfoCRMBundle:CRUD:field_subobject.html.twig # this allows you
                                                 # to display this field using a specific template of your own.
-            Sonata\AdminBundle\Datagrid\DatagridMapper:   # The class of objects that needs to be configured (here the "show" view)
+            Sonata\AdminBundle\Datagrid\DatagridMapper:   # The class of objects that needs to be configured (here the "filters")
                 add:
                     _options:
                         orderFields: [title, name]